Human Cloning Seen from a Psychological Point of View

 • All kinship relationships would be altered, as there would only be a single parent (the figure from which the clone is replicated).

 Psychology recommends that reproductive cloning remain prohibited.
 The ethical, social, psychological, and moral implications would be immense.
-However, in the event that, at some point, this possibility opens up, it should be regulated very rigorously.
+However, if, at some point, this possibility opens up, it should be regulated very rigorously.

 The current scientific consensus is that human cloning is unethical.
 In fact, many animal clones have severe malformations, don’t survive, or display serious diseases.